 Have you ever seen a beautiful red cardinal in your backyard?
 This bird is so striking that seven states list it as their state bird.
 Red coloration is not that common in nature, seen mainly in flowers and birds and some fur colors.
-The red coloration is the result of carotenoids that have been converted to ketocarotenoids by enzymes.

 The mechanism is complex and involves several intermediaries.
 This short explanation is based on a study from Nature with a simplified graphic to illustrate how enzymes are involved.
 Washington University also has a great article about cardinals and their coloration.

 There are several genes that work together to express red coloration.
 These genes code for proteins that can convert yellow carotenoids to red carotenoids.